keysmusician/holbertonschool-interview/0x0D-sorted_array_to_avl/README.md

 * [Author](#author)

 ## Prompt
-Write a function that builds an AVL tree from an array.
+Write a function that builds an AVL tree from a sorted array of unique integers.

 ## Files
 * `0-sorted_array_to_avl.c`